 A works-cited list for Requirements for Essays appears in Section 9c; it represents many commonly used types of sources.
 For examples listed by type of source, see Sections 10, 11, and 12.
-For further examples and explanations, see the MLA Handbook for Writers of Research Papers (9th ed.), available in the Murray Library and for sale in the University Bookstore.
+For further examples and explanations, see the MLA Handbook for Writers of Research Papers, 8th ed., available at the Reference Desk in the Main Library and for sale in the University Bookstore.